Darwin notebooks missing for 20 years returned to Cambridge

 On March 9 the books reappeared, left in a public area of the building, outside the librarian’s office, which is not covered by security cameras.
 The two notebooks were wrapped in clingfilm inside their archive box, and appeared undamaged.
 The accompanying note said: “Librarian Happy Easter X.”

+Darwin filled the notebooks with ideas shortly after returning from his voyage around the world on HMS Beagle, developing ideas that would bloom into his landmark work on evolution, “On the Origin of Species.”

-University Director of Library Services Jessica Gardner said her feeling of relief at the books’ reappearance was “profound and almost impossible to adequately express.”
+The university’s director of library services Jessica Gardner said her feeling of relief at the books’ reappearance was “profound and almost impossible to adequately express.”

 “The notebooks can now retake their rightful place alongside the rest of the Darwin Archive at Cambridge, at the heart of the nation’s cultural and scientific heritage, alongside the archives of Sir Isaac Newton and Professor Stephen Hawking,” she said.